Manage Pod Resources in Kubernetes

 Make sure to provision enough disk storage for your streaming workloads.

-If you use PersistentVolumes, you can set the storage capacity for each volume in the Helm chart's values.
+If you use PersistentVolumes, you can set the storage capacity for each volume.
+For instructions, see Configure Storage for the Redpanda data directory in Kubernetes.